zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Component Import Schema

 Another possibility for the [component config schema](#zarf-component-config-schema) instead of allowing for one of `.component` or `.variants[]` was to simply have a list of components.
 The list of components would allow for multiple entries, so long as each entry had a `.target` block.
 This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
 The list key `.components[]` would likely confuse users on this aspect.
 Separate keys for `.component` and `.variants[]` also allow for built-in schema validation, requiring the `.target` key with `.variants[]` but not with `.component`.

+### Remote Component Templating

+Remote components cannot be templated during import, this is a removed feature from its predecessor Skeleton packages.
+This allows Zarf to validate the component before it's published ([#4491](https://github.com/zarf-dev/zarf/issues/4491)) and is necessary since package templating now occurs before create.
+A potential alternative is a templated remote component where `zarf dev template oci://ghcr.io/<my-remote-component>` would download the component from OCI and template it.
+The user would then be able to import the component from their local directory.
+This was rejected because it adds complexity for a niche use case.
+This could be a future enhancement if the demand exists.